Is Foreclosure My Only Option?

 Under the new Bankruptcy Act of 2005, credit counseling and/or other options may be required.
-For foreclosure help the first step is to contact a bankruptcy lawyer to find out all your legal options and rights.
-Don Harris is an Albuquerque bankruptcy attorney and can assist you through the legal issues of bankruptcy and foreclosures and recommend advisers to assist you in the financial details.
-You can contact Don Harris.
+For foreclosure help, the first step is to contact a bankruptcy lawyer to find out all your legal options and rights.
+New Mexico Financial and Family Law is an Albuquerque bankruptcy law firm and can assist you through the legal issues of bankruptcy and foreclosures and recommend advisers to assist you in the financial details.

 FHA Eligibility with Bankruptcy and Foreclosure

-A credit report will be obtained on the borrower and any late payments, collections, judgments, foreclosures, bankruptcies, etc. must have a justifiable explanation in writing by the borrower.
+A credit report will be obtained from the borrower.
+Any late payments, collections, judgments, foreclosures, bankruptcies, etc. must have a justifiable explanation in writing by the borrower.

-In the event of a foreclosure, the borrower has three years from the date the claim was paid until he/she is eligible for another FHA loan, unless the foreclosure was the result of extenuating circumstances beyond the borrower’s control and the borrower has since established good credit.
+In the event of a foreclosure, the borrower has three years from the date the claim was paid until they are eligible for another FHA loan unless the foreclosure was the result of extenuating circumstances beyond the borrower’s control and the borrower has since established good credit.